mantidproject/mantid/docs/source/release/v3.10.0/diffraction.rst

 ------------------

 - :ref:`AlignAndFocusPowder <algm-AlignAndFocusPowder>` Now supports supplying an a second ``.cal`` file for the ``GroupingFilename``.
-- New algorithm :ref:`AlignAndFocusPowderFromFiles <algm-AlignAndFocusPowderFromFiles>` is a wrapper around :ref:`AlignAndFocusPowder <algm-AlignAndFocusPowder>` which supports caching results
+- New algorithm :ref:`AlignAndFocusPowderFromFiles <algm-AlignAndFocusPowderFromFiles>` is a wrapper around :ref:`AlignAndFocusPowder <algm-AlignAndFocusPowder>` which supports caching results. :ref:`SNSPowderReduction <algm-SNSPowderReduction>` and :ref:`PDToPDFgetN <algm-PDToPDFgetN>` have been reworked to take advantage of this.
 - Bugfix in :ref:`SNAPReduce <algm-SNAPReduce>` with loading previous normalizations
 - :ref:`SNSPowderReduction <algm-SNSPowderReduction>` now supports splitters in format of ``MatrixWorkspace`` and general ``TableWorkspace``.
 - A new NOMAD instrument definition file with corrected values.